wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     query := "SELECT id, name FROM users WHERE tenant = $1 ORDER BY " + column + " " + direction
     ```

-    Anti-pattern — reject in code review: `db.Query("...
+    Anti-pattern to reject in code review: `db.Query("...
 WHERE user_name = '" + name + "'")` and concatenating `order`/`column`/`table` into the query string.

 ### LDAP Injection

-External: [OWASP LDAP Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html) — read it for the [search-filter character set](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html#defenses) that must be escaped (`*`, `(`, `)`, `\`, NUL) and the separate [distinguished-name character set](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html#distinguished-name-escaping) (different rules — filter escaping and DN escaping are not interchangeable).
+External: [OWASP LDAP Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html).
+Read it for the [search-filter character set](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html#defenses) that must be escaped (`*`, `(`, `)`, `\`, NUL) and the separate [distinguished-name character set](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html#distinguished-name-escaping) (different rules: filter escaping and DN escaping are not interchangeable).

 WSO2 rule: every user input appended to an LDAP filter or DN must pass through a proper LDAP encoding function before it reaches the search request.
 Building a filter with `String.format` / `fmt.Sprintf` / string concatenation on raw input is a security defect even when the input "looks like" a username.

 === "Java stack"

-    Escape each filter value through the escaping helper your LDAP client library provides before substituting it into the filter — an `escapeSpecialCharactersForFilter(...)`-style helper, applied consistently to every value.
-(Library-specific equivalents exist — e.g. Spring Security's `LdapEncoder.filterEncode` / `nameEncode`, or the Apache Directory API escaping utilities — these are illustrative examples, not a prescribed WSO2 API; pick whatever your library ships.)
+    Escape each filter value through the escaping helper your LDAP client library provides before substituting it into the filter: an `escapeSpecialCharactersForFilter(...)`-style helper, applied consistently to every value.
+(Library-specific equivalents exist, for example Spring Security's `LdapEncoder.filterEncode` / `nameEncode`, or the Apache Directory API escaping utilities; these are illustrative examples, not a prescribed WSO2 API; pick whatever your library ships.)
 Filter values and DN components use different escaping; do not reuse one for the other.

     ```java
-    // Anti-pattern — raw value in the filter searchFilter.replace("?", role);
+    // Anti-pattern - raw value in the filter searchFilter.replace("?", role);
-    // Safe — escaped before substitution
+    // Safe - escaped before substitution
     searchFilter.replace("?", escapeSpecialCharactersForFilter(role));
     ```